Horrible Histories Proms: 2011 concert

 The 65-minute televised version initially aired the following September.
-It featured a version of the concert edited to highlight the songs from the TV series, interspersed with snippets of the classical pieces and specially-shot linking sketches set in and around the concert hall, including ones with Rattus Rattus explaining the a historical link to certain pieces.
+It featured a version of the concert edited to highlight the songs from the TV series, interspersed with snippets of the classical pieces and specially-shot linking sketches set in and around the concert hall, including ones with Rattus Rattus explaining a historical link to certain pieces.

 Setlist

 The concert was presented in two parts divided by an interval.
 As a general theme, songs from the TV series were paired with a classical piece composed in or otherwise relating to that historical era.
 Various comic interludes spotlighted notable moments in musical history.
 Several recurring characters and concepts from the series, including reporter Bob Hale, King Henry VIII and Death from "Stupid Deaths", made appearances.